 Ensure that carpets or rugs are secured to the floor and stairs.
 Remove all throw rugs and use non-slip rugs or attach rugs to the floor with double sided tape.
 Apply non-slip strips or rubber mats on the floor of the shower or bathtub.
 In the bathroom place grab rails inside and outside of the shower or bathtub.
 Also place grab rails next to the toilet and on both sides of the stairway.
 Another important method to prevent falls is having proper lighting throughout the home.
 Having easy to reach lamps, night lights, proper overhead lighting and flashlights will help reduce falls.
 Give more security and reduce the risk of falls by using all these fall prevention methods.

-Home Safety Evaluations in Erie, Warren, Crawford or Mercer Counties
+Home Safety Evaluations in Erie, Warren, or Crawford Counties

 * Resources: Fall Prevention Nurse Track